DISCOVER THE ROCKIES FOR YOURSELF

 Peak Leaders T-shirt and cap

-Breakfast and evening meal 5 days per week
+Breakfast 5 days per week

 Personal fitness training

 Discounts on equipment hire and ski servicing